hjjpku/OATD/README.md

 # OATD
-We are tidy up the project and all codes will be released soon.
+We are tidying up the project and all codes will be released soon.